I question I often get asked is, “Does my small business need a website?” In short, the answer is a resounding “Yes”.

 Reason 3 – It builds Trust and Legitimacy

 More and more, it is expected that you have a domain name and a website for your business.
-Having a professional website design and a branded domain for email all help in building trust and legitimacy for your business.
+Having a professional website design and a branded domain for email all help.
+How?
+By building trust and legitimacy for your business.

-Without a website presence, it’s very difficult to build legitimacy with potential clients over the internet.
-A Facebook page and a Google Maps listing are just not enough.
-You still need to have a website and it needs to be professionally presented.
+It’s very difficult to build trust with potential clients online when you don’t have a website.
+A Facebook page and a Google Maps listing are not enough.
+You still need to have a website and it needs to be professional and accurate.

 Tip: Secure your business domain name and at least get a simple One Page website to start.

 Reason 4 – A Marketing and Information Channel

 A website can help you learn more about your customers.
 Google Analytics can track lots of interesting information.
 This can enhance any business by providing reliable data about your customers.

 You can avoid accidental marketing with real data and real statistics.

 Making your marketing budget more effective will give better results for your business.

 Facebook and Google Maps also give you some statistics.
 It’s important to note that in this case, a user has been using other brands to find you.
 Getting your own online property is like a dedicated store.
 Facebook and Google are more like the shelf at a supermarket.
 That’s worth considering.